St. Peter's Church (Manhattan): September 11, 2001, attacks

 Authorities also blocked public access to the parish.
 The church celebrated Masses occasionally only for the rescue workers and those with credentials to enter.
 On October 28, 2001, authorities lifted martial law in the area.
 "That was when we officially celebrated our first Mass after September 11," says Father Madigan.
 The parish quickly cut the number of Masses from that before the attacks "because the number of people coming was way down.
 Many who had been coming to mass at St. Peter's or St. Joseph's from the World Trade Center, of course, were not around anymore."

 The World Trade Center cross temporarily sat on the Church Street side of St. Peter's until it was moved to the World Trade Center Memorial.
 A new custom cross was commissioned to stand in place, installed on August 11, 2011.

 Current status

 In August 2015 the St. Peter's parish merged with Our Lady of the Rosary on State Street.
-St. Peter's is the designated parish church, although Mass and the Sacraments will continue to be celebrated at Our Lady of the Rosary.
+St. Peter's was the designated parish church, although Mass and the Sacraments continued to be celebrated at Our Lady of the Rosary.

+In 2022, Our lady of Victory parish merged with Saint Peter Church to form Saint Peters-Our Lady of Victory parish.
+Our Lady of Victory church continues to be used for worship by the consolidated parish.
+In 2023, Our Lady of the Rosary was entrusted to the Sisters of Life, and while stilled for worship, is no longer directly operated by the parish.